applicaster/developer.applicaster.com/content/iOS-Feed-by-CocoaPods/Integrate-Applicaster-Feed-by-CocoaPods.md

-This document will explain how to add the Applicaster SDK using CocoaPods to your project
+This document explains how to add the Applicaster SDK using CocoaPods to your project

-**A few notes:**
+**A Few Notes**
 ***
-+ Applicaster iOS SDK Requires Xcode 6.3.2, deployment target 7.0 or above and has 64 bit support (valid architectures - armv7, arm64)
++ Applicaster iOS SDK requires Xcode 6.3.2, deployment target 7.0 or above and has 64-bit support (valid architectures - armv7, arm64)
 + It uses CocoaPods as a distribution platfrom and to manage 3rd party dependencies

-**3rd party libraries**
+**3rd Party Libraries**
 ***
 The following libraries are directly linked with the Applicaster library:
 + Cocoa Lumberjack 1.9.2